dymaptic/GeoBlazor/docs/pages/authentication.md

 and then store the `ClientId` in your application configuration as `ArcGISAppId`.

-Users will be prompted to log in automatically on the first map load if you add `PromptForOAuthLogin="true"` to your `MapView`, or you can use the `OAuthAuthentication.Login()` method to trigger the login prompt.
+Users will be prompted to log in automatically on the first map load if you add `PromptForOAuthLogin="true"` to your `MapView`, or you can use the `AuthenticationManager.Login()` method to trigger the login prompt.

 ```html
 <MapView PromptForOAuthLogin="true">